 Av.
 Hercules Ote.
 1, Hercules, 76069 Santiago de Querétaro, Qro.

 Craft beers are gaining in popularity in Mexico.
 Every region seems to have a few local breweries.
 Cerveceria Hercules offers more than just craft beer.
-Visit the former textile factory grounds and observe the beer making process, organic garden, and beer garden vibe serving hammburgers, pizza, bratwursts and buffalo chicken sandwiches.
+Visit the former textile factory grounds and observe the beer making process, organic garden, and beer garden vibe serving hamburgers, pizza, bratwursts and buffalo chicken sandwiches.
 With lots of room to spread out, this is a fun place for the whole family.

 Hercules has opened a second location called Almacen Hercules off of Blvd.
 Universadad.
 On weekends a local mercado selling small production chocolate, cheese and other items welcomes you.
 Inside, you’ll find the great beer selection along with mezcal drinks, a select food menu and more.